maayanagar/group12partC/README.md

 <br/>

 #### Run:
- Run the project with your IDE's configuration or from the terminal, using the **flask run** command
+ Run the project with your IDE's configuration, or from the terminal by using the **flask run** command